cse110-sp25-group12/cse110-sp25-group12/onboard.md

 ## Frontend

+In the interest of modularity and consistency, the frontend is built off of Google's material design 3 guidelines.
+In accordance to these guidelines, there are a certain number of set color variables that have both light and dark mode versions.
+These colors can be modified per preference in ```styles/colors.css```.
+This sheet is to be inherited from when building any module.

+The layout too, is similarly standardized.
+It is setup as follows- A main content container that will have every body element of the page A sidebar that is deployable as a modular component for consistency A heading at the top of the page that briefly describes the content of the page

+There is a ```template.css``` file that contains the overarching styles for these standard elements.
+This is paired with the ```template.js```.
+Both of these are to be included in any page of the website as they are both integral to the functionality of the theme.

+The sidebar component is located in ```components/sidebar/```.
+This html contains the standard sidebar that will be shared across all the pages. ```<app-sidebar>``` is the element that should be included on all the pages.
+These files should also be imported.
+Additionally, the sidebar component also determines the color scheme-- dark or light for the pages.
+The button will toggle the theme for all pages.
+This is toggled via the meta tag ```data-theme```.

+The card elements are in ```components```.
+They can be spawned using the ```<job-card-app>``` tag.
+All cards are to be spawned in a card container grid, ```applicationCardsContainer```.

+The dashboard contains ```content-card``` objects which differ from the job cards.
+They are not reused elsewhere and are solely intended to visually represent the data on the dashboard page.
+This page also contains charts which are procedurally generated using the https://cdn.jsdelivr.net/npm/chart.js API.

 ## Backend

 Our Backend is build on the localStorage WebAPI, which supports our aim to store data local-first.